Facts and Figures

 1.8 million

-The needs of IDPs and returnees in terms of life-saving assistance range from shelter, non-food items (NFI), and water, sanitation and hygiene (WASH) support, to access to housing, land and property (HLP) and protection.
-Several generations of post-conflict trauma have resulted in untreated and stigmatized ill mental health, alcohol and substance abuse, as well as sexual and gender-based violence and domestic violence at the community level, thus requiring psychosocial support.
-The protection needs of vulnerable migrants in this context are high and manifold.
-The displacement, combined with the low access to basic services and assistance, creates risks for trafficking and exploitation in their search for safety and better opportunities.
-Notably, 64% of people exposed to protection risks in 2022 are affected by Gender-Based Violence (GBV) (HNO 2022) which is a root cause of trafficking and exploitation.
+Several generations of post-conflict trauma have resulted in untreated and stigmatized ill mental health, alcohol and substance abuse, as well as Gender-Based Violence (GBV) and domestic violence at the community level.
+The protection and mental health and psychosocial support (MHPSS) needs of vulnerable migrants and IDPs in this context are high and manifold: 64% of people exposed to protection risks in 2022 are affected by GBV (HNO 2022) which is a root cause of trafficking and exploitation.
 Internal and cross-border trafficking in persons persist.
 An estimated 82 per cent of the victims are women and girls, often for forced domestic labour, sexual exploitation and forced marriage in neighbouring countries or the Gulf states.
-Burundian refugees, IDPs, and those residing in border provinces are most at risk of human trafficking.

-IOM Burundi Interventions
+IOM Burundi Mission

 Migration Health